ethanimproving/Family-Ideas/Shopping/Computer/HDD Disk Bandwidth.md

 # Recourse

-The best course of action is probably to [[Cloning A Disk|clone the drive]] to Dad's old 500GB SSD.
+The best course of action is probably to [[Cloning A Disk|clone the drive]] to Dad's old 500GB SSD or [[Buying Hard Drives|buy a new Disk]].
 That should be a lot faster.
 Alternatively, you can defragment the current HDD.

 ## Fixing Fragmentation